Neurodevelopmental services for employers

 It is estimated that 1 in 6 working-age adults are neurodivergent, which means they learn or process information differently to those who are neurotypical.
 Neurodiversity covers conditions like Attention Deficit Hyperactivity Disorder (ADHD) and autism (ASD).
 When neurodivergent employees don’t feel comfortable, they might ‘mask’ parts of who they are.
 This can leave them feeling isolated, exhausted and like they can’t be their true selves when they’re at work.
 Our services can enhance understanding of neurodiversity and its crucial role in creating inclusive corporate environments.
-This in turn can result in your business fostering a more supportive and productive workplace through strategies to support neurodivergent employees and peers effectively.
+We can help you implement strategies to support neurodiversity in the workplace effectively, helping your business foster a more supportive and productive culture.

 As an employer, you have a responsibility to create inclusive environments, but embracing a diverse workforce can also have a positive impact on your operations and long-term success.